w3c/wai-InvolveUsersAll/content/index.md

 ref: /planning/involving-users/   # Translators, do not change this
 changelog: /planning/involving-users/changelog/

+description: This page gets you started reaping the benefits of involving people with disabilities early and throughout different types of projects.   # translate the description
 feedbackmail: wai@w3.org
+layout: default

 # In the footer below:
 # Do not translate or change CHANGELOG.